v-rajagt/IntuneDocs/intune/configuration/device-firmware-configuration-interface-windows.md

 ### Reuse

 If you plan to reset Windows to repurpose the device, then [wipe the device](../remote-actions/devices-wipe.md).
 Do **not** remove the Autopilot device record.

 After wiping the device, move the device to the group assigned the new DFCI and Autopilot profiles.
-Then, reboot the device to rerun Windows setup.
+Be sure to reboot the device to rerun Windows setup.

 ### Retire